PaperCut MF 15.0

-Tuesday saw the release of the long awaited V15 of PaperCut and the introduction of the resiliency feature “Site Servers”.
+Tuesday saw the release of the long-awaited PaperCut MF 15.0 and the introduction of the resiliency feature “Site Servers”.
 You can explain this feature a lot of different ways, but the best we have heard is to imagine two sets of Christmas lights an old set and a new set.

 This is a huge developmental step of this fantastic product, stated as being the single biggest development project ever at PaperCut.
 We have included the main links below for you to fill your boots with information on V15 and the new resilient site server feature.